 In addition, changes in short-run aggregate supply are also affected by changes in input costs, such as changes in raw material prices, nominal wages, taxes, subsidies, and exchange rates.
 In contrast, these factors do not affect long-run aggregate supply.

-What causes the short-run aggregate supply curve to shift?
+Shifts in the short-run aggregate supply curve

 In the curve above, economists use the price level to explain changes in aggregate output (real GDP).
 Then, they plot aggregate output for each price level to produce a short-run aggregate supply curve.
 Thus, a change in the price level will cause aggregate output to change, but it simply moves along the curve.
 It doesn’t shift the curve right or left.